arunbaby0/arunbaby.com/_ai_agents/0058-ethical-ai-agents-and-safety.md

 A single LLM cannot be its own policeman.
 We use a **Supervisor-Agent Architecture**:

-1.  **The Worker Agent**: The model tasked with the job (e.g., Llama-3).
+1. **The Worker Agent**: The model tasked with the job.
-2.  **The Guardrail Agent**: A smaller, highly-specialized model (e.g., Llama-Guard) that only checks for policy violations.
+2. **The Guardrail Agent**: A smaller, highly-specialized model that only checks for policy violations.
-3.  **The Parser Tier**: (Connecting to our **RegEx** DSA topic).
-Rule-based code that scans the agent's output for forbidden strings or API calls before they reach the execution engine.
+3. **The Parser Tier**: Rule-based code that scans the agent's output for forbidden strings or API calls.

 ---

 ## 4. Implementation: A PII Guardrail with RegEx

-We can use the power of regular expressions (Day 58 DSA) to build a "firewall" for our agents.
+We can use the power of regular expressions to build a "firewall" for our agents.

 ```python
 import re